What is clean eating anyway?

 The futility of dieting and ongoing debaters of diets distract people from what really creates sustainable weight loss.
 Being in a consistent calorie deficit over time, and balancing whole foods with the not-so whole foods so you don’t go bat shit crazy.

 With all things being equal, creating a consistent calorie deficit over time is the most important factor in losing weight and keeping it off.
 Again, I’m not saying food quality doesn’t matter, it does.
 Studies like this one show how important “clean foods” such as fruits and veggies are.

-“Clean” whole foods like this are important for things like improving satiation, overall health, providing us with vitamins and minerals, and managing cravings.
-I covered this more in depth here, here, and here.
+“Clean” whole foods like this are important for things like improving satiation, and overall health, providing us with vitamins and minerals, and managing cravings.
+I covered this more in-depth here, here, and here.
 Oh, and here too.